sesamiapp/devportal/docs/sesami-api/an-introduction.md

 - [REST](https://api.sesami.co/swagger)

-Noe, Lets' dive in to quickly [Get started](get-started/authentication.md) with building and scaling your booking capabilities.
+Now, Lets' dive in to quickly [Get started](get-started/authentication.md) with building and scaling your booking capabilities.